Elm Bend, South Woodford County, Ky

 To understand Elm Bend, it’s important to recognize the families and forces that shaped the community.
 The Ford family, who enslaved the Caise family, lived in nearby Clover

 Bottom and later Mortonsville and controlled much of the land in the area.
+While many of families carried the same surname; some were not of any relation so it's important to know which lineage you're following.
 In the 1870s, James P. Ford conveyed 62 acres of land in Elm Bend (Clover Bottom) to Ben Caise.
 Including the Ford family in Elm Bend’s story helps us to see how land, power, and relationships influenced the community’s development.
 It also highlights the complexities of the past: while the Fords were respected members of the local church (Clear Creek Baptist Church) and white society of Southern Woodford County, the people they had enslaved were creating new lives and claiming their own space.
 By acknowledging these connections, we provide a fuller picture of the history that shaped Elm Bend.

 The Richmond Climax (Richmond, Kentucky), 11 June 1890.